 A Filmmaker Who Captured the 1980s on Screen

-A native of Lansing, Michigan, John Hughes Jr. would go on to become one of the most prominent filmmakers of the 1980s, notably producing films about the trials and tribulations of adolescents.
+A native of Lansing, Michigan, John Hughes Jr. would go on to become one of the most prominent filmmakers of the 1980s.
+He notably produced memorable films about the trials and tribulations of adolescents.

 John Hughes Movies